yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/components/canvas.md

 Options             | Explanation
 --                  | --
-Design Resolution   | Design resolution (the resolution blueprint which the content producer builds the scene with) Fit Height          | Auto-fit height (the height of the design resolution will auto-fit the screen height) Fit Width           | Auto-fit width (the width of the design resolution will auto-fit the screen width)
+Design Resolution   | Design resolution (the resolution blueprint used while the content producer builds the scene) Fit Height          | Auto-fit height (the height of the design resolution will auto-fit to the screen height) Fit Width           | Auto-fit width (the width of the design resolution will auto-fit to the screen width)

 <hr>

-Keep moving on to [Widget component reference](widget.md) file.
+Continue on to read about the [Widget component reference](widget.md).